CZ-NIC/knot/src/knot/modules/onlinesign/onlinesign.rst

   :ref:`Manual key management<dnssec-manual-key-management>`.

   ..
 NOTE::
-     Only id, manual, keystore, algorithm, zsk-size, and rrsig-lifetime policy items are relevant to this module.
+     Only id, manual, keystore, algorithm, ksk-size, and rrsig-lifetime policy items are relevant to this module.
 If no rrsig-lifetime is configured, the default value is 25 hours.